SUBMISSIONS for Issue #10 OPEN JANUARY 1 - April 30, 2020.

 We are looking for essays on New Fabulism (or the range of imaginative literature generally referred to as slipstream, new weird, magic realism, fabulist and cross-genre fantastic literature difficult to categorize).
 Essays can be academic or non-academic, personal or critical but must illuminate with originality, insight and intelligence preferably about neglected or underappreciated writers working in this range of literature.
 We are open to essays that explore the ways in which fabulist/fantastic literature expands our view of reality or guides readers in learning to use imagination in accessing inner experience or what it means to be human.
 Critical studies and interviews are welcome.
 Please do not submit your attempts to write “fabulist non-fiction.”

 Cover art for Phantom Drift is accepted only by invitation as we have very specific tastes and we tend to solicit the art we desire directly.
 Interior b/w art can be submitted through our Submittable page.
-Send one image with link to artist site where we can see more samples of b/w art.
+Send sample images as one file and include information on website(s) where any additional work may be viewed.
 Prefer high contrast b/w work on fabulist/surreal themes.